v3ai/qcom/README.md

-# Quick commit and pusher for git to github/other repo hosting services
+# QCOM: a quick commiter and pusher for git

 ### how to use